Org Export Reference Documentation

 information.

-If the new back-end shares most properties with another one,
+If the new back-end shares most properties with another one, use

-org-export-define-derived-backend can be used to simplify the
+to simplify the creation

 process.
-In the example below, we implement a new back-end which behaves
+In the example below, we implement a new back-end which

-like latex excepted for headlines and the template.
+except for headlines and the template.

 (org-export-define-derived-backend 'my-latex 'latex